tombomba/tombomba.github.io/_posts/2021-09-26-next-in-tiresome-discourse-the-power-and-problems-with-your-sexy-nun.md

 ---
 title: "Next in tiresome discourse: The power and problems with your sexy nun movie"
+excerpt: "A dozen Catholics from a right-leaning fringe group made noise this Sunday afternoon.
+Right outside a movie theater.
+There were bagpipes and a snare drum.
+One guy carried a megaphone.
+A sign read, \"Why the endless insults to Jesus?\" Another, \"I'm Catholic.
+Stop attacking my faith.\""
 ---
 Too many contemporary critics are smug when they should be thoughtful.
 Case in point: The [film twit reaction](https://twitter.com/search?q=benedetta%20protest&src=typed_query) to a small protest outside the NYFF showing of "Benedetta," Paul Verhoeven's [lesbian nun movie](https://www.youtube.com/results?search_query=verhoeven+benedetta+trailer).

 A dozen Catholics from a right-leaning fringe group made noise this Sunday afternoon.
 Right outside a movie theater.
-There was a megaphone, and bagpipes.
-One guy played drums.
+There were bagpipes and a snare drum.
+One guy carried a megaphone.
 A sign read, "Why the endless insults to Jesus?"
 Another, "I'm Catholic.
 Stop attacking my faith."

 First, who cares?
 It was an insignificant rally, and quickly became [accidental publicity](https://twitter.com/TheNYFF/status/1442193742396465155) for the film.
 Nobody blocked access to the venue.
 There wasn't any violence.
 (The middlebrows still appreciate peaceful protests, don't they?)
 Second, it's easy to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), but not every spiritual person with a cardboard sign is a member of a hate group.
 They may sometimes have a point.